solo-io/workshops/gloo/gloo/README.md

 ## Lab environment

-The following Lab environment consists of a Kubernetes environment deployed locally using kind, during this workshop we are going to deploy a demo service and expose/protect it using Gloo.
+The following Lab environment consists of a Kubernetes environment deployed locally using kind, during this workshop we are going to deploy a demo application and expose/protect it using Gloo.
+In this workshop we will:
+* Deploy a demo application (istio's book info demo app) on a k8s cluster and expose it through Gloo
+* Deploy a second version of the demo app, and route partial traffic to it
+* Secure the demo app using TLS
+* Secure the demo app using OIDC
+* Rate limit the traffic going to the demo app
+* Transform a response using Gloo transformations
+* Configure access logs

 ![Lab](images/env.png)